 Diverticulitis - what to ask your doctorWhat to ask your doctor about diverticulitis

 Diverticulitis is inflammation of small pouches (diverticula) that can form in the walls of your large intestine.
-This leads to fever and pain in your belly, usually the lower left part.
+This leads to fever and pain in your belly, most often the lower left part.

-Below are some questions you may want to ask your doctor or nurse about diverticulitis.
+Below are some questions you may want to ask your health care provider about diverticulitis.

 What causes diverticulitis?